 The New Mexico congresswoman and Hispanic Caucus chair will step down to run for an open governor seat.
 She would become the first Democratic woman of color to lead a state.

 Editor’s Note: Our coverage of Michelle Lujan Grisham is part of Running Women, a project following 15 compelling women candidates for U.S. political offices in 2018.
-Check back often for updates.
+Read the latest on her campaign below.

 New Mexico Congresswoman Michelle Lujan Grisham has her eye on higher office in 2018.
 Among the country’s few Hispanic lawmakers, she is relinquishing her seat in the U.S. House of Representatives to run for an open governor seat.

 Lujan Grisham is part of a wave of women who are readying runs for governorships around the country, an office held by only a half dozen women today that, historically, has been a challenging post for women to win.
 But the 12th generation New Mexican aims to replace another woman, Republican Governor Susana Martinez, who was first elected in 2010 and will not run again due to term limits.

 In her campaign announcement video, Lujan Grisham promised New Mexicans a “new beginning” — one that will do away with Gov. Martinez’s “failed policies” and take on the state’s high unemployment, poverty and addiction rates and improve its school system.
 Born in Los Alamos and raised in Santa Fe, she is a single mother of two daughters, grandmother, caregiver of her mother and a widow — who would add to that list first Democratic woman of color to serve as a governor.
 (We are also following the race of Debra Haaland, who aims to succeed Lujan Grisham and would be the first Native American women in Congress.)